 I want photos that capture how awesome your family is.
 How chaotic life is when you have kids.
 But more than anything I want to capture all the things your kids will remember about your life when they are grown up – when they look back.
 They remember you, your beautiful life, how loved they were.

 Please don’t worry about tidying up, or making things look pretty.
 Just make sure you are in the picture for them to remember you – just the way you are.
 I swear to god they will thank you for it.

 See more galleries in the family section of my website – see Family Photography Gallery

-And contact me to book you family session
+And if you’re planning a family documentary photography session please contact me to book you family session